KRakeesh04/s1/src/content/docs/electrical-fundamentals/19-fuses.md

 ### Semi-enclosed fuse

-Consist of a fuse holder made up of a fuse base and a fuse carrier.
+Consists of a fuse holder, which is made up of a fuse base and a fuse carrier.
 The fuse carrier contains the fuse element usually in wire form.
 "Rewireable" because the elements are directly replaceable.
 Cheap.
 Low rupturing capacity.

+#### Disadvantages

 But not recommended nowadays because of these disadvantages:

-- Deterioration with time due to oxidation - may operate at lower currents than expected due to the reduction in cross sectional area and hence increase in resistance
+- **Deterioration with time** - due to oxidation. cross sectional area might get reduced with time. resistance will increase. may operate at lower currents than expected.
 - Very easy for an inexperienced person to replace a blown fuse-element with a wire of incorrect size or type
 - **Slow**: time taken for the fuse to blow may be as long as several seconds